-The District will notify the parents of all students involved in sexual harassment by student(s) when the allegations are not minor and will notify parents of any incident of sexual harassment or sexual discrimination by an employee.
+The District will notify the parents of all students involved in sexual harassment by student(s) and will notify parents of any incident of sexual harassment or sexual discrimination by an employee.
 To the greatest extent possible, complaints will be treated as confidential.
 Limited disclosure may be necessary to complete a thorough investigation.

 A complaint alleging sexual harassment by another student or sexual harassment or sexual discrimination by a staff member may be presented by a student and/or parent in a conference with the principal or with the Title IX coordinator.
 The parent or other advisor may accompany the student throughout the complaint process.
-The first conference with the student ordinarily will be held by a person of the same gender as the student.
 The conference will be scheduled and held as soon as possible.
-The principal coordinator will conduct an appropriate investigation.
+The District will conduct an appropriate investigation in accordance with

+Policy 3225 and 3225P.
 The student will not be required to present a complaint to a person who is the subject of the complaint.

-If the resolution of the complaint by the principal coordinator is not satisfactory to the student or parent, the student or parent may, within fifteen calendar days, request a conference with the Superintendent.
+If the resolution of the complaint by the District is not satisfactory to the student or parent, the student or parent may appeal in accordance with Policy 3225P.